 Contacts with the West are also sensitive in the characterization of individuals.
 A painting by Shiba Kōkan (1747-1818), Meeting between East, West and China represents a Chinese, a Japanese and a Westerner, each recognizable by his costume, his hairstyle and his face.
 In the background, representatives of the three countries are working together to put out a fire.

 In conclusion, these Western influences end up being so well integrated by artists that they are difficult to detect.
 The assimilation of the models will be determined by the diffusion circuits, the type of network from which they are diffused but also by the fact that the receiving cultures know social and cultural transformations and are ready to welcome them.
 Interest in this new vocabulary is based on a broader interest in the immediate environment and concrete approaches.

-Has there been a posterity to this integration?
-First in Japan where the recovery of the linear perspective is done naturally at 19e s. and in Korea, despite a stop during the persecution of Christians, where notions were sufficiently anchored for, that at the end of the 19e they are reactivated very quickly.
-In China, where there is a real continuity in the assimilation of models, the identification of these influences is more difficult.
+Was there any posterity to this integration?
+First in Japan where the resumption of the linear perspective occurs naturally at the 19e s. and in Korea, despite a stop during the persecution of Christians, where the notions were sufficiently anchored that, at the end of the 19e s., they are reactivated very quickly.
+In China, where there is real continuity in the assimilation of models, the identification of these influences is more difficult.